About our toddler classes

 Specialist Speech and Language Therapy

 We offer each child access to a service provided by our Specialist Speech and Language Therapists (SALTs).
-This service is currently funded by a grant from BBC Children in Need.

 One of our Therapists will see children who require extra input for one-to-one or small group therapy sessions on a regular basis, and will give practical demonstrations so parents can provide further language-learning opportunities at home.
 Our Therapists work closely with parents and their colleagues on our Education team to monitor and develop the children's receptive and expressive language skills (what they can understand and what they can say), their social skills and their speech clarity.